iibraheem465/logger-snippets/README.md

 ## Deployment

 This section should describe how to deploy this on a live system.
 The details of Jenkins configuration for the repo should be stated.
+Include:

+- Docker commands that should be run.
+- How to setup and seed the database (if required).
+- Commands to run the tests.

 ## Contributing